-Lise has been the guest expert for our Women’s Activewear workshops and has worked with countless activewear brands including Athleta, The North Face, Timberland UK and Title Nine.
-We are honored to have the opportunity to share Lise’s perspective on this exciting industry in today’s interview.
+Lise has been the guest expert for our Women’s Activewear workshops, has worked with countless activewear brands including Athleta, The North Face, Timberland UK and Title Nine and is now a member of our Textile Design Lab team.
+We are honored to have the opportunity to share Lise’s perspective on the women’s activewear market in today’s interview.
 Enjoy!

 We grew up in California in a big creative family, before venturing out to our respective careers.
 I worked in the fashion industry, while my sister Cyrille went into advertising.
 My background is in fashion design, I graduated from FIDM in San Francisco.
 I worked in the industry for many years designing clothing and teaching on and off at FIDM before my sister and I started our namesake company, Sisters Gulassa, focusing on art & pattern design.
 Selecting pattern designs when developing a collection (and designing prints on occasion for the various companies I worked for) as well as working with color and textiles have always been my favorite aspects of designing a collection.
 When my sister first suggested the idea, it was a natural transition from one creative industry to another.
 We began with our first show in Paris at Premiere Vision.